pawankulkarni13/JavaBasics/README.md

 enum: Java enum keyword is used to define a fixed set of constants.
 Enum constructors are always private or default.
 extends: Java extends keyword is used to indicate that a class is derived from another class or interface.
 final: Java final keyword is used to indicate that a variable holds a constant value.
 It is used with a variable.
 It is used to restrict the user from updating the value of the variable.
-finally: Java finally keyword indicates a block of code in a try-catch structure.
+- finally: Java finally keyword indicates a block of code in a try-catch structure.
 This block is always executed whether an exception is handled or not.
+    Yes, finally will be called after the execution of the try or catch code blocks.

+    The only times finally won't be called are:

+    If you invoke System.exit()
+    If you invoke Runtime.getRuntime().halt(exitStatus)
+    If the JVM crashes first
+    If the JVM reaches an infinite loop (or some other non-interruptable, non-terminating statement) in the try or catch block
+    If the OS forcibly terminates the JVM process; e.g., kill -9 <pid> on UNIX If the host system dies; e.g., power failure, hardware error, OS panic, et cetera If the finally block is going to be executed by a daemon thread and all other non-daemon threads exit before finally is called

 float: Java float keyword is used to declare a variable that can hold a 32-bit floating-point number.
 for: Java for keyword is used to start a for loop.
 It is used to execute a set of instructions/functions repeatedly when some condition becomes true.
 If the number of iteration is fixed, it is recommended to use for loop.
 if: Java if keyword tests the condition.
 It executes the if block if the condition is true.